Baking Physics Simulations¶

 - Compression will result in smaller cache files more than Light, however, requires more CPU time to compress/decompress.

-Read and write the cache to a drive using a user-specified file path.
+Allows you to read the cache from a drive using a user-specified file path.

 - Index Number